hannah-lynn/sport-culture/README.md

 - [ ] Mobile styling on basket
 - [ ] Overall design to be improved
 - [ ] Better handling of size selection
+- [x] Recently viewed shouldn't duplicate item
-- [x] Handle recently viewed - when they are looking at a product this same product shouldn't be displayed here
+- [ ] Handle recently viewed - when they are looking at a product this same product shouldn't be displayed here
 - [ ] Style recently viewed card without price and make smaller
 - [ ] Add hero section
 - [x] Nav bar bag to be changed to better icon